Project Overview

 Community Feedback

 The city and Arapaho and Cheyenne Tribal Representatives thank community members for providing feedback on the draft Concept Plan through an online questionnaire from Monday, March 25, through Sunday, April 14.
-We received more than 473 completed questionnaires and many written comments.
-In addition, OSMP staff heard directly from dozens of community members during in-person listening sessions and through emails and long-form comment submissions.
+We received more than 473 completed questionnaires and many written comments PDF.
+In addition, OSMP staff heard directly from dozens of community members during in-person listening sessions and through emails and long-form comment submissions PDF Written comments received through the engagement period are compiled into a compendium PDF.

-Initial questionnaire results indicate strong community support for the city’s collaborative efforts with Cheyenne and Arapaho Tribal Representatives (86% strongly support, 6% somewhat support) and the recommendations included in the draft concept plan:
+Questionnaire results PDF indicate strong community support for the city’s collaborative efforts with Cheyenne and Arapaho Tribal Representatives (86% strongly support, 6% somewhat support) and the recommendations included in the draft concept plan:

 • Ecological restoration to “heal the land” (84% strongly support, 9% somewhat support)